-In order for UK-based suppliers to be able to continue marketing their REACH-registered substances in the EU after Brexit, they must either relocate to an EU/EEA country or transfer their registration to a so-called only representative based in one of the EU/EEA Member States.
+In order for UK-based suppliers to be able to continue marketing their REACH-registered substances in the EU after Brexit, they either have had to relocate to an EU/EEA country or transfer their registration to a so-called only representative based in one of the EU/EEA Member States.
 Otherwise, each importer of substances from the UK to the EU must register the substances with the European Chemicals Agency (ECHA) themselves.

 Substances that require REACH authorisation can no longer be used on the basis of authorisations granted to UK-based suppliers after Brexit.
 These substances can only be used on the basis of authorisations granted to suppliers based in EU/EEA Member States, or the user will need to apply for authorisation themselves.
 Authorisations are granted by the ECHA.